Helen L. Chen, MD, Chair

 Dr. Eckstrom earned her medical degree from the University of Wisconsin School of Medicine and Public Health, and her masters of public health degree from the University of Washington.
 She completed residency training and a geriatric medicine fellowship at OHSU.

-As of July 2018, Dr. Eckstrom reported the following external relationships:
+As of May 2020, Dr. Eckstrom reported no external relationships.

 Anne R. Fabiny, MD

-Dr. Fabiny, who is board certified in Family Medicine and Geriatric Medicine by the American Board of Family Medicine and is Associate Chief of Staff for Geriatrics, Palliative and Extended Care at the San Francisco VA Medical Center and Associate Professor of Medicine at the University of California-San Francisco.
+Dr. Fabiny is Associate Chief of Staff for Geriatrics, Palliative and Extended Care at the San Francisco VA Medical Center and Associate Professor of Medicine at the University of California-San Francisco.
 Prior to assuming that role, she was the Chief of Geriatrics at Cambridge Health Alliance and Medical Director of the CHA Elder Service Plan (a PACE program).
 She was Assistant Professor of Medicine at Harvard Medical School.
+She is board certified in Family Medicine and Geriatric Medicine by the American Board of Family Medicine.